 Nowadays, our own goals and wants don’t often benefit our friends’ goals.
-Unless we work together, go to school together, or share a passion/hobby together.
+Unless we:

 I have unconventional views on friendship.
 Many people think it’s great to have lots of friends around you, and that if you don’t have any friends, you are lacking something very valuable in your life.